Take note of these top trends for your stationery suite and reception signage.

 Double duty.
 Jennifer Dailard of J grace luxurious event stationery, says couples are asking for menus that anchor a table setting. a custom laser-cut acrylic or mirrored charger plate with the menu printed in the center, for example, is a conversation piece that’s also functional.

 Paper form follows fashion.
 “Wedding invitation styles often mimic what’s happening in fashion and home decor,” says Jill Ryder of Shindig Bespoke, a custom design studio based in new York City and Philadelphia.
-For 2017 that means mixing two patterns, like stripes and florals, on the backs of cards or on envelope liners, as well as textured paper.
+That means mixing two patterns, like stripes and florals, on the backs of cards or on envelope liners, as well as textured paper.

 Photo courtesy of Shindig Bespoke